SyncfusionExamples/How-to-bind-the-.NET-MAUI-Circular-Chart-tooltip-to-the-values-of-the-others-category/README.md

 **Path too long exception**

 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

+For more details, refer to the KB on [how to bind the .NET MAUI Circular Chart tooltip to the values of the others categorys]()